roman-svetkin/store-sales-predictor/README.md

 ## Overview

-This Store Sales Prediction App is designed to help users predict stores sales based on its characteristics.
-It utilises a trained model to offer predictions directly within a web interface built with Streamlit.
+This Store Sales Prediction App is designed to help predict stores sales based on its area characteristics.
+It utilises a trained model to offer predictions directly within a web interface.

 ## Features